cindykandie/memer/README.md

 ## Acknowledgements 🙌

 - [Open Source License](https://opensource.org/licenses/MIT) 📝
-- [Iconfinder](https://www.iconfinder.com/) for the awesome sun and moon icons ☀️🌙
+- [Feather Icons](https://feathericons.com/) for the awesome sun and moon icons ☀️🌙

 ## Got a Joke? 😄

 Why did the computer go to art school? 🎨
 Because it wanted to become a graphic designer! 😄🖥️

 Why don't scientists trust atoms? ⚛️
 Because they make up everything! 🤣

 Have fun memeing and enjoy spreading laughter with Memer! 😄🎉🚀